-1. We have audited the accompanying standalone financial statements of Bharat PetroResources JPDA Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2021, the Statement of Profit and Loss (including other comprehensive Income), the Statement of Cash Flows and the Statement of changes in equity for the year then ended, including a summary of the significant accounting policies and other explanatory information (hereinafter referred to as 'Standalone Financial Statements').
+We have audited the accompanying standalone financial statements of Bharat PetroResources JPDA Limited("the Company"), which comprises Balance Sheet as at 31st March, 2022, the Statement of Profit and Loss (including Other Comprehensive Income), statement of changes in equity and statement of cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information (herein after referred to as "the Standalone Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 (the "Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2021, the profit and total comprehensive income, changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under Sec 133 of the Act read with the Companies (Indian Accounting Standards)Rules, 2015 as amended ("Ind AS")and other accounting principles generally accepted in India, of the standalone state of affairs of the Company as at March 31, 2022, and its loss, total comprehensive income, changes in equity and its cash flows for the year ended on that date.